mrcashe/tau/README.md

 ### API versioning

 **tau** uses classical three-component versioning scheme: *Major_.Minor_.Micro_*.
-I use underscrore character ('_') here because library source code declares that variables this manner.
+I use underscore character ('_') here because library source code declares that variables this manner.
 The actual version number can be obtained from *VERSION* file in project's root directory.